Limited English Proficiency

-The English Learner program at Monroe Local Schools serves students whose first language is other than English.
-The majority of these students have Spanish as their first language, however, there are more than 10 other languages spoken by some of our students.
+The English Learner program at Monroe Local Schools serves students whose first language is one other than English.
+The majority of these students have Spanish as their first language, however, more than 10 additional languages are spoken by our students.

-The focus of the Monroe Local Schools LEP program is to help ensure children who are Limited English proficient (LEP), including immigrant children and youth, attain English proficiency, develop high levels of academic attainment in English and meet the same challenging State academic content and student academic achievement standards as all children are expected to meet.
+The focus of the Monroe Local Schools LEP Program is to help ensure children who are limited English proficient, including immigrant children and youth, attain English proficiency, develop high levels of academic attainment in English, and meet the same challenging state academic content and student academic achievement standards as all children are expected to meet.

-Monroe Local Schools provides services through a Limited English Proficiency (LEP) Plan based on individual student needs.
-Students who are determined to have a beginning level of language proficiency are serviced by the district’s Limited English Proficiency tutor in a pull out group setting.
-Students who are determined to have intermediate level of language proficiency are serviced by the district’s Limited English Proficiency tutor either within the general education classroom or pull out group setting.
-Students who are determined to have an advanced level of language proficiency are serviced by the district’s Limited English Proficiency tutor on a consultation basis.
+Monroe Local Schools provides services through a limited English proficiency (LEP) plan based on individual student needs.
+Students who are determined to have a beginning level of language proficiency are serviced by the district’s limited English proficiency tutor in a small group setting.
+Students who are determined to have an intermediate level of language proficiency are serviced by the district’s limited English proficiency tutor either within the general education classroom or a small group setting.
+Students who are determined to have an advanced level of language proficiency are serviced by the district’s limited English proficiency tutor on a consultation basis.

 How often is a student’s LEP Plan reviewed?

 Each LEP Plan is reviewed annually.
-Please click the link below to view a LEP Plan.
+Please click the link below to view an example LEP Plan.

-How does a student exit the Limited English Proficiency program?
+How does a student exit the LEP Program?

-The student exits the program by demonstrating proficiency in all five areas of assessment: Listening, Speaking, Reading, Writing and Comprehension.
+The student exits the LEP Program by demonstrating proficiency in all five areas of assessment: Listening, Speaking, Reading, Writing and Comprehension.